YOU SHOULDA WORN A HAT

 Webber v.
-Butner, 2019 U.S. App.
-LEXIS 13409 (7th Cir., May 3, 2019): Johnny Webber was helping his friend Roger Butner cut down trees on Butner’s property.
+Butner, 923 F.3d 479 (7th Cir.
+2019): Johnny Webber was helping his friend Roger Butner cut down trees on Butner’s property.
 Johnny was not a professional logger, and he was not wearing a hardhat while cutting down the trees.
 The duo agreed that Johnny would operate the chainsaw while Roger would assist by watching out for hazards.
 While Johnny was cutting into one of the trees, a dead branch fell on his head, causing severe injuries.

-Roger removed the case to federal court, and the case was tried to a jury.
+The case was tried to a jury.
 Before opening arguments, Johnny moved to exclude evidence that he had not been wearing a hardhat while he was cutting down the trees.
 The district court turned him down, ruling that the evidence could be introduced “to show assumption of risk, comparative fault, and whether Johnny Webber acted as a reasonably careful person.”
-In his closing argument, Roger’s counsel employed the Lucy defense, reminding the jury that Johnny was to blame because he cut the trees “without wearing any safety helmets, any safety equipment,” and that “you can consider that testimony that he didn’t wear a hardhat, so he basically—he assumed the risk of that danger.”
+In his closing argument, Roger’s counsel employed the Lucy defense, reminding the jury that Johnny was to blame because he cut the trees “without wearing any safety helmets, any safety equipment,” and that “you can consider that testimony that he didn’t wear a hardhat, so he basically — he assumed the risk of that danger.”

 The court instructed the jury: “Evidence relating to the use of a hardhat is offered to show assumption of risk, comparative fault, and whether Johnny Webber acted as a reasonably careful person.
 You may not consider it to show whether it would have prevented or altered the extent of Johnny Webber’s injuries.”

-The jury did not bother to parse things that finely, apportioning 51% of fault to Johnny and 49% of fault to Roger.
+The jury did not bother to parse things that finely, apportioning 51% of the fault to Johnny and 49% of the fault to Roger.
 Under Indiana law, this meant Johnny got nothing.

 Johnny appealed, challenging the trial court’s admission of evidence that he was not wearing a hardhat, and the jury instruction on what it could use that evidence for.